swhitty/identifiable-macro/README.md

 # Introduction

-**identifiable-macro** is a swift macro that can be applied enums to synthesise [`Identifiable`](https://developer.apple.com/documentation/swift/identifiable) conformance creating unique IDs for each case.
+**swift-identifiable-enum** is a macro that synthesises [`Identifiable`](https://developer.apple.com/documentation/swift/identifiable) conformance for enums creating unique IDs for each case.

 # Installation